Before a flood hits, get ready with Wisconsin's Flood Resilience Scorecard

-Do NOT swim or bathe in rivers, streams, creeks, or lakes in flooded areas.
+Never swim or bathe in flooded rivers, streams, creeks, or lakes.

-Stay Healthy and Safe.
-Watch this video on How to protect your health and stay safe when recovering from a flood.
-(Webcast, help) It covers important topics such as re-entering your home, dealing with mold, food safety, and cleanup.
+Watch this video on how to protect your health and stay safe when recovering from a flood.
+It covers important topics such as re-entering your home, dealing with mold, food safety, and cleanup.